Getting What You Want Out of Life

 Notice that last line?
 It’s the short list of what you want out of life: “Whatever he does, he prospers.”

-This is the road that requires two difficult decisions.
+This is the way that requires two difficult decisions.

-1. You decide you won’t exit the freeway and listen to ungodly advice when it comes to getting what you want out of life.
-This is tough.
+1. You decide you won’t leave the trail and listen to ungodly advice.
+When it comes to getting what you want out of life, this is tough.
 The exits look so helpful.
 So true.
 But they are all dead ends.

 2. You decide to meditate on God’s Word, the Bible, daily.
 Then you do what it says.
 Need a good place to start?
 I have benefited from memorizing the Topical Memory System.
 Online here for free (you may have to right click to download it).